ThePizzaEater/JavaFX-Word-Game-Thing/README.md

 ## Compiling
-use `mvn jfx:jar` to compile, find the output jar in `target/jfx/app/`
+use `mvn clean package` to compile, find the output jar in `target`